 These symptoms and signs could be present in other eye problems, too.
 You may seek medical consult for an exact diagnosis.

 Eye examination by a healthcare provider helps identify cataracts.
 Health history is asked to look for possible causes.
 The following tests are often done to diagnose cataracts.

 - Visual acuity test, an eye chart test, is done to assess the child’s ability to see from different distances.

 - Pupil dilation with eye drops helps examine the lens, retina, and optic nerve.

 - Blood tests are done to identify or rule out possible underlying causes.

 Additional tests are ordered based on the underlying cause and existing signs and symptoms.
-You may discuss the next management step with your child’s doctor based on the cataract’s cause.
+You may discuss the next management with your child’s doctor based on the cataract’s cause.

 Treatment Of Cataracts

 Treatment options may vary depending on the type of cataract, the severity of the cataract, and the child’s symptoms, age, and general health.
 Glasses or contact lenses are prescribed for some children to improve their vision.
 Some children may require surgical removal of the cataract and insertion of an artificial lens to restore normal vision (4).

 Cataract removal surgeries are safe and effective.
 Some children may require post-surgery training to improve their eye’s focus and repair the eye-brain connections.